 Solar Shade Structure at Buck Institute for Research on Aging

 This local project was negotiated as part of the “Cottonwood” solar contract with Dominion to build another 23 MW of solar energy in central California.
-This 1 MW solar carport shade structure was built on a parking lot at the Buck Institute for Research on Aging in Novato, the Nation’s first independent research facility focused solely on understanding the connection between aging and chronic disease.
+This one MW solar carport shade structure was built on a parking lot at the Buck Institute for Research on Aging in Novato, the Nation’s first independent research facility focused solely on understanding the connection between aging and chronic disease.
 The project came online in May 2016 and will provide enough power for up to 300 homes per year.
 Project construction supported 25 jobs, provided by Cupertino Electric, an IBEW 1245 Signatory contractor.